 I brought my nice 32oz Nalgene canteen with me and I can usually make it through even a long walk in hot weather with just that without having to buy an extra water bottle at a convenience store.
 Even though I know it’s only a small thing, I like to know I’m taking responsibility for the impact of my own actions on the Earth by not creating avoidable plastic waste.

 Ultimately, what to pack when moving to China is a personal process.
 Think about what items bring you comfort and joy, and what conveniences you can and can’t live without.
-At the end of the day, anything you forget to pack… you probably don’t need that badly after all!
+At the end of the day, anything you forget to pack… you probably don’t need it that badly after all!